 - Comprehensive, theory-informed approach for identifying determinants of behaviour

-- 33 theories relevant to implementation were identified and grouped into domains to create the original version of the TDF
+- 33 theories relevant to implementation were identified and grouped into domains to create the original version of the TDF; a validation assessment resulted in an updated version of the TDF

-- Consolidated Framework for Implementation Research (CFIR)
+- Consolidated Framework for Implementation Research (CFIR 2.0)

 - Framework used to guide development and adaptation of health-related interventions